rubenmromero/ec2-amis/README.md

                             device mappings attached to the instance)
       -c COPIES_NUMBER, --rotation-copies COPIES_NUMBER
-                            Number of copies for rotation (default: 10)
+                            Number of copies for rotation (default: 10) -p PROFILE, --profile PROFILE
+                            Use a specific profile from AWS CLI stored configurations

     Actions:
       {create,rotate}       Command to be exectuted